Privacy

 Limitation

-• Following the concept of data minimization, we limit the collection of personal data to the extent possible while still enabling us to derive meaningful and accurate measurements and insights.
+Embracing the concept of data minimization, we limit the collection of personal data to the smallest amount possible to still allow meaningful and accurate measurements and insights.

 • When we use direct identifiers, we limit access to such information both internally and externally and rely on our data security measures, which are designed to protect individuals’ privacy.

-• Before we obtain third-party data, we review the third party’s data collection practices and the privacy notices that are made available to individuals to make sure that our use of the data is consistent with the commitments those companies have made to individuals.
+• Before we obtain third-party data or utilize third-party services, we assess the third party’s data security practices and the privacy notices that are made available to individuals to make sure their use of the data is consistent with the commitments those companies have made to individuals.
+We favor methods by which data may be shared between entities without personal identifiers being attached; when personal data must be transferred, only that absolutely necessary to carry out the purpose is included.
+We ensure through Data Processing Agreement (DPAs) and other regionally required contractual arrangements that the third-party processes data in accordance with applicable law and consistent with Interpret’s own stringent policies.

 Limited Use